aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

     a.
 Go the **Device** view of s1-brdr1 and view the ``Routing -> BGP`` output

-        .. note:: You should see s1-brdr1 in the BGP established state with its BGP peers
+        .. note:: You should see s1-brdr1 in the BGP established state with all BGP peers

     b.
 Go the **Topology** view, create a filter for DC1